universalweb/Network/SECURITY.md

 ## Reporting a Vulnerability

-High priority vulnerabilities please email tom@sentivate.com directly.
+High priority vulnerabilities please contact Tom via X directly.
 All other issues please submit bug info, example, and possible solution in issues.
 Do not submit a pull request initially.